sudermanjr/cameras.suderman.dev/src/index.md

     though.
 Take the course today!'
   buttonText: 'Buy a copy'
   buttonUrl: 'https://learneleventyfromscratch.com'
-featuredWork:
+featuredCamera:
-  title: 'Selected work'
+  title: 'Selected camera'
-  summary: 'Some stuff that should give you an idea of what we’re all about.'
+  summary: 'Some of my favorites.'
 studioFeed:
   title: 'From inside the studio'
 ---